 Bidders may bid on the Series A Bonds only, the Series B Bonds only or both series.
-Bidders should state the rate of interest that the Series A Bonds and the Series B Bonds are to bear, in multiples of 1/8 or 1/20 of one percent.
-In order to fund its planned capital expenditures, the total proceeds payable to the State (par plus premium, if any) must be at least \$125,000,000.
-Accordingly, the par amount of the Series A Bonds and the Series B Bonds will be adjusted, as needed, and as described above, in order that the total proceeds of the Series A Bonds and the Series B Bonds are as nearly as practicable (within \$5,000) to \$40,000,000 and \$85,000,000, respectively.
+Bidders should state the rate or rates of interest that the Series A Bonds and the Series B Bonds are to bear, in multiples of 1/8 or 1/20 of one percent, but shall not state (a) more than one interest rate for any Bonds of a series having a like maturity or (b) any interest rate greater than 5%.
+In order to fund its planned capital expenditures, the total proceeds payable to the State (par plus premium, if any) must be at least \$113,842,601.
+Accordingly, the par amount of the Series A Bonds and the Series B Bonds will be adjusted, as needed, and as described above, in order that the total proceeds of the Series A Bonds and the Series B Bonds are as nearly as practicable (within \$5,000) to \$14,230,000 and \$99,612,601, respectively.
 No bids for other than all of the Series A Bonds and the Series B Bonds will be accepted.
 No bid for less than 100% of the principal amount of the Series A Bonds or the Series B Bonds will be accepted (subject to adjustments as provided above.)
-Each bid for the Series A Bonds must be for the entire issue at a price not less than 100% and not greater than [105]% of the par amount of the Series B Bonds.
-Each bid for the Series B Bonds must be for the entire issue at a price not less than 100% and not greater than [120]% of the par amount of the Series B Bonds.
+Each bid for the Series A Bonds must be for the entire issue at a price not less than 100% plus a premium of at least \$50,000 but not more than \$100,000.
+Each bid for the Series B Bonds must be for the entire issue at a price not less than 100% plus a premium of at least \$10 million but not more than \$15 million.
 All bids must be unconditional and submitted electronically via Parity® in accordance with this Notice of Sale.